-She was born in France to a Jewish couple.
-He was a Georgian refugee.
-His papers were marked “apatride,” stateless, in French.
+She was born in France to a couple of farmers.
+He was a Georgian Jewish refugee.
+His papers were marked “apatride,” or stateless, in French.
 She was a convert, originally from the Basque side of the French border.

 The ninth youngest child of the family, Lucie was fifteen when she and her older sister left the farm to set out for a better life in Paris.
 She was a slender, petite woman with shiny jet back hair that she wore down.
 Her simple and understated style did not mute her classic Basque beauty.
 Heads turned when she entered a room.
 Her almond shaped black eyes shone with a brightness that didn’t quite reflect her quiet intelligence or her indomitable determination and purpose.
 She had an eye for fashion and a way with cloth and a needle and thread.
 She was barely literate when she and her sister left the south, but by the time she met Mordecai, three years later, she had more than made up for her cultural lacking.
 Her hunger for knowledge more than matched her determination to thrive.
 The sisters left the failing farm.
 The first World War had been brutal on the family.
 Four of the male siblings, along with the father, had perished in battle, leaving one brother and four sisters to continue the family tradition.
 The unbearable grief of the survivors and the new family dynamic changed the family business.
 It would not sustain four sisters.
 The two oldest had married and become widows.
 Their place on the farm was assured first.
 The two youngest left.